 Best of all, we’re ensuring families and business owners in our community have ready access to America’s most abundant, environmentally friendly fuel… today and tomorrow.

 As with all of our construction projects, safety is our top priority.
 Great care will be taken in all phases of the project from beginning to end in each neighborhood.
 We will make every effort to minimize inconvenience to property owners along the route.

 (Duluth Highway Pipeline)

 The Duluth Highway pipeline will be installed in two segments.
 One segment begins on Duluth Highway at the intersection with Hall Circle and continues for seven miles to the intersection with Cruse Road.
 The second segment begins on Duluth Highway at the intersection with Atkinson Road and continues east for two miles onto Purcell and Sever Roads.
 At each end point, the pipeline will be connected to the existing system.
-Surveying and other pre-construction activities must be completed before any construction gets underway and are expected to begin in Spring 2014.
+Surveying and other pre-construction activities are currently underway and construction is scheduled to start later this year.
 Residents directly impacted by the construction work will be notified in advance of work in their area.

 Need more information?

 (Newnan Bypass Pipeline)